VoidLance/Course-Files/Obsidian/Software Dev/Course Notes/Module 3 - HTML and CSS.md

 	- `padding:20px;`
 	- `}
 - We can have multiple divs nested within each other
-- Nav and section elements are [[semantic elements]] which function the same as divs, but are more appropriately named for their usage
+- Nav and section elements are [[Software Dev/Course Notes/Semantic Elements]] which function the same as divs, but are more appropriately named for their usage
 - (Apparently we're only just getting to list elements being used in navbar links)
 - When using anchor [[tags]], we should always use relative urls if possible
 - `list-style-type: none` to remove bullet points